Rethinking LLM-as-a-Judge: Representation-as-a-Judge with Small Language Models via Semantic Capacity Asymmetry: Reproducibility Statement

 \section{Reproducibility Statement}

 All datasets and models used in our experiments are publicly accessible.
 We also provide additional details in the Appendix, including dataset statistics, model parameters, and training hyperparameters.
 We believe that the information provided is sufficient to reproduce our methods and results.
-Furthermore, we will release all data and code in a public repository upon acceptance of the paper.
+Furthermore, we released all data and code in the public repository: \url{https://github.com/zhuochunli/Representation-as-a-judge}.